Toronto ties team mark for consecutive road wins | Globalnews.ca

 Bunting has two goals and four assists during a four-game point streak.

-Nylander added an empty-netter with 3:07 remaining to make it 4-1, and Simmonds beat Gibson 15 seconds later for the 5-1 final.
+Nylander got an empty-netter with 3:07 remaining to make it 4-1, and Simmonds beat Gibson 15 seconds later for the 5-1 final.

+“I think we responded pretty well,” Lindholm said.
+“I think we had some really good solid chances in the third, even after the goal.
+There’s definitely chances, but if you leave it to only have 10, 15 minutes in the third to win the hockey game against a really good team, you’re not really giving yourself that good of a chance.”

 NOTES: Matthews has three goals and one assist during a three-game point streak. … F Kyle Clifford started his second stint with Toronto after being acquired in a trade from St. Louis on Nov.
 16. Clifford had one goal and two assists in 16 games with the Maple Leafs in 2019-20. … Maple Leafs F Jason Spezza played in his 1,200th career game. … Toronto F Ondrej Kase missed his second straight game because of an upper-body injury.